-During fiscal year 2021, our Board met five times, the Audit Committee met four times, the Compensation Committee met three times and the Nominating and Corporate Governance Committee met three times.
-Each member of our Board attended 75% or more of the Board meetings during the year ended December 31, 2021 that were held during the period for which he or she was a director (if any).
-Each member of the Board who served on the audit, compensation or nominating and corporate governance committees attended at least 75% of the respective committee meetings during the year ended December 31, 2021 that were held during the period for which he or she was a committee meetings during the year ended December 31, 2021 that were held during the period for which he or she was a committee member.
+During fiscal year 2022, our Board met nine times, the Audit Committee met four times, the Compensation Committee met two times and the Nominating and Corporate Governance Committee met two times.
+Each member of our Board attended 75% or more of the Board meetings during the year ended December 31, 2022 that were held during the period for which he or she was a director (if any).
+Each member of the Board who served on the audit, compensation or nominating and corporate governance committees attended at least 75% of the respective committee meetings during the year ended December 31, 2022 that were held during the period for which he or she was a committee member.

 We do not have a formal policy regarding director attendance at our annual meetings; however, we encourage directors to attend.
-All of our directors attended our annual meeting of stockholders held in 2021.
+All of our directors attended our annual meeting of stockholders held in 2022.